 9. Check application status.
 Once your application is submitted, click here to check the status.

-Yes.
-LSAT scores, letters of recommendation and transcripts should be sent through the CAS service.
+LSAT scores, letters of recommendation and transcripts should be sent through LSAC’s Credential Assembly Service (CAS).
 The Charleston School of Law’s CAS code is 5821.
+Paper copies and/or email attachments will not be accepted.

 The Charleston School of Law admits students selectively after a thorough evaluation of all personal and academic criteria.
 Many factors are considered in the decision to accept an applicant.
 LSAT performance and undergraduate grade point average (GPA) are statistically proven indicators of law school success.
 Other factors such as postgraduate work, employment, military experience, community service, extracurricular activities and leadership experience will also be weighed in the decision-making process.